Marco-Scherzer/MSimpleServer/app/src/main/java/README.md

 ## Repository Sale Notice

-This repository is offered non-exclusiv for sale in its current, up‑to‑date code state.
+This repository is offered for sale in its current, up‑to‑date code state.
 If you are interested, please contact me via my listed email address

 **Important Notice:**